Cleanroom Best Practice – a User’s Guide

 Pharmaceutical Industry News

-When we discuss Cleanroom Best Practice, we really need to start with first principles: Why is it important to keep cleanrooms clean?
+When we discuss cleanroom best practice, we need to start with first principles: Why is it important to keep cleanrooms clean?

-SImple: To ensure that no important and sensitive equipment, organisms or pharmaceuticals become contaminated and to ensure the health and welfare of everyone working in the cleanroom.
+Simple: To ensure that no important and sensitive equipment, organisms, or pharmaceuticals become contaminated and to protect the health and welfare of everyone working in the cleanroom.

-Contaminants can include everything from microorganisms carried in by people or through dust particles or other poo=llutants brought in on the air.
+Contaminants can include microorganisms carried in by people or through dust particles or other pollutants brought in on the air.
 The truth is that the vast majority of contamination is introduced into a cleanroom by the humans working within it, which is why there must be policies and procedures in place to guide and protect staff.

 It is important to note that specific regulations and guidelines may vary depending on the country and the type of bioprocessing taking place in your cleanroom.
-Therefore, it is important for all relevant personnel to be familiar with the regulations that apply to your facility and follow the guidelines accordingly.
+Therefore, all relevant personnel need to be familiar with the regulations that apply to your facility and follow the guidelines accordingly.

-That said, here are some examples of the type of cleanroom best practice you may need to observe:
+That said, here are some examples of the type of cleanroom best practices you may need to observe:

 1 – Provide training for all personnel

-• Proper gowning techniques (more on that in a mo)
+• Proper gowning techniques (more on that in a moment).

 • Basic understanding of what is being produced in the cleanroom.

-An easily-overlooked training need is to include all of the service personnel (such as maintenance crews or cleaners) who will spend time in the cleanroom – they need to employ the same strict protocols as the scientists and technicians.
+An easily-overlooked training need is to include all of the service personnel (such as maintenance crews or cleaners) who will spend time in the cleanroom – they need to employ the same strict protocols as the scientists and technicians, with no exceptions.

 2 – Restrict access to authorised personnel only

-Something that takes place outside the cleanroom which very much affects what goes on in the cleanroom is authorisation.
-As well as ensuring that everyone in the cleanroom is trained in how to behave, you need to make sure that the only people who get in there are authorised to be in there.
+Something that takes place outside the cleanroom, which very much affects what goes on inside the cleanroom, is authorisation.
+As well as ensuring that everyone using the cleanroom is trained in how to act, you need to make sure that the only people who enter are staff who are authorised to be in there.

 Restricting access to a cleanroom is important because:

-• Authorised people should understand the importance of hygiene and have proper training, that cannot be expected of everyone.
+• Authorised people should understand the importance of hygiene and have proper training, which cannot be expected of everyone.

 • Unauthorised personnel may be unaware of the potential risks of cross-contamination and may, therefore, inadvertently spoil a batch.